corazawaf/coraza.io/content/docs/tutorials/quick-start.md

 - **ProcessConnection**: Creates variables with connection information like IP addresses and ports.
 - **ProcessUri**: Creates variables from strings extracted from the Request Line, these are method, url and protocol.
-- **AddRequestHeader**: Must be run for each HTTP header, it will create headers variables and cookies.
+- **AddRequestHeader**: Must be run for each HTTP header, it will create headers, variables and cookies.
 - **ProcessRequestHeaders**: Evaluates phase 1 rules with all the variables felt before.
-This functions is disruptive.
+This function is disruptive.
 - **RequestBodyBuffer.Write**: Writes to the request body buffer, you can just ```io.Copy(tx.RequestBodyBuffer, someReader)```
 - **ProcessRequestBody**: Evaluates phase 2 rules with the ```REQUEST_BODY``` and POST variables.
 There are other cases like MULTIPART, JSON and XML